Select your newsletters:

 "The chillers, the pumps, the flow control and regulation systems, the basins and the cooling towers will all be dimensioned at ITER for the large-scale cooling needs of the project," explains Liliana.
 "It's a challenging system in terms of scale.
 During the development phase of the system, members of our Section interfaced with nearly every other ITER department."

-Currently, the Liliana and her colleagues are focusing on the final project change requests for the system and the verification of design documents against the latest input from India and the US before the start of Preliminary Design Review of the CWS planned in December for IN-DA scope and in March 2012 for US scope.
-The ITER Cooling Water System must be ready from the first commissioning phase ... in fact the first completed components to arrive on the ITER site in early 2014 will be the four large drain tanks of the Tokamak Cooling Water System.
+Currently, the Liliana and her colleagues are focusing on the final project change requests for the system and the verification of design documents against the latest input from India and the US before the start of Preliminary Design Review of the cooling water system planned in December for IN-DA scope and in March 2012 for US scope.
+The ITER cooling water system must be ready from the first commissioning phase ... in fact the first completed components to arrive on the ITER site in early 2014 will be the four large drain tanks of the Tokamak cooling water system.